thekeylesscoder/my-extensive-programming-journey/javascript/eloquent-javascript/chapter-1/chapter-1-notes.md

     - Comparison
   - The final logical operator is ternary, the ***conditional operator*** and uses ? and :.
 Whatever is included to the question mark's left decides the output.
 The middle value is chosen when this value is true, and the latter when false.
     - Example: `console.log(false ?
 3 : 4); // the result would be 4`
-- Empty Values
+- ***Empty Values***
   - When there isn't a meaningful value present (but still a value, which is why some operations show this value), you can express it using `null` and `undefined`.
 There really isn't much difference between them so the author suggests using them interchagably in most cases.
+- ***Automatic Type Conversion***
+  - JavaScript will do its best to accomodate all programs, even ones that don't seem to make sense.
+Some of the examples he gives includes:
+    - `console.log(8 * null) // 0`
+    - `console.log("5" - 1) // 4`
+    - `console.log("5" + 1) // 51`
+    - `console.log("five" * 2) //NaN`
+    - `console.log(false == 0) //true`
+  - When operators get applied to an incorrect value, JavaScript quietly converts it to the type it needs to execute properly (even if it's not want you wanted with the program)!
+This process is known as *type conversion*.
+  - Values that don't clearly convert to numbers become NaN, and will continue to produce this value as other operators are applied to it.
+If a calculation continues to evaluate as NaN, it's possible type conversion happened.
+  - Anytime == is used to compare values, everything should evaluate to true for the same values, except for NaN.
+However, differing types results in JavaScript once again behaving strangely (usually trying to convert one value into the other value's type).